Meadows 2 hits in return from virus, Rays top Red Sox 5-1

 TRAINER’S ROOM

-Red Sox: Manager Ron Roenicke told Boston reporters that third base coach Carlos Febles had an inconclusive coronavirus test and didn’t make the trip as a precaution.
+Red Sox: Roenicke told Boston reporters that third base coach Carlos Febles had an inconclusive coronavirus test and didn’t make the trip as a precaution.

 UP NEXT